HOLMS-lib/HOLMS/README.md

 ```

 ###  Modal completeness for models on a generic (infinite) domain.
-Observe that our proof of completness has an issue: it requires that `CORR S` is not just a set of correspondent frames but a set of correspondent frames with has a **finite** domain that is **a set formulas' lists**.
+Observe that our proof of completeness has an issue: it requires that `CORR S` is not just a set of correspondent frames but a set of correspondent frames with has a **finite** domain that is **a set formulas' lists**.
 Thanks to the parametric lemma `GEN_LEMMA_FOR_GEN_COMPLETENESS`, we can quickly generalise each completeness theorem for models with infinite worlds.

 In `gen_completeness`.